adrienchaton/Expressive_WAE_FADER/README.md

 ♪ **Test set reconstructions inverted with GLA**

-We give test set spectrogram reconstructions inverted to waveform with either GLA (iterative) or MCNN (feed-forward and realtime capable) to allow for individual listening and evaluation of the current audio qualities we achieved.
+We give test set Mel-spectrogram magnitude reconstructions inverted to waveform with GLA (iterative) to allow for individual listening and evaluation of this "reference" audio quality.
+Since we train on Mel-frequencies, we approximate the generated magnitudes to the linear scale and perform GLA for 100 to 300 iterations.
+This induces an inherent loss of audio-quality and latency that prevents from live interactions.

 ♪ **Random conditional note generations with WAE-style or WAE-Fader**

 We give some random note samples, that were generated in the same way as for the note-conditional generative evaluation.
-Given a random latent point sampled from the model prior and random note targets with octave either in {3-4} (common to all instrument tessitura) or in {0-8} (full orchestral range), we decode on each model's style attribute and invert to waveform with either GLA or MCNN.
+Given a random latent point sampled from the model prior and random note targets with octave either in {3-4} (common to all instrument tessitura) or in {0-8} (full orchestral range), we decode on each model's style attribute and invert to waveform with GLA.
 Here we control the categorical style classes that correspond to each training data subset.

 We can see that accordingly to the evaluations of WAE-style, it does not render meaningful audio variations with respect to the target style attributes (both for playing techniques and timbres).
 Whereas, WAE-Fader produces consistent sound variations that express the desired target qualities.
 It demonstrates its ability to efficiently learn and generalize the conditional controls to random samples from the prior, as validated by our final evaluations.